strangedevice/TANGIBLE-PROJECT/README.md

 ```

 *INSERT ARDUNIO LED OUTPUT VIDEO*
+![Video of an LED blinking on a reapeted loop]https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/IMG_20250220_125427151.jpg

 Another LED output program is a fade in which the LED will loop fading on and off: